markhull/A1icia/README.md

 A1icia is a professional incarnation of a personal assistant written in Java.
 She is modular, extensible, and damn fast.

-# So Why Another Personal Assistant?
+## So Why Another Personal Assistant?

+I really wanted a "personal assistant", but one that I could have complete control over and one that would let me do all the things
+I wanted to do, see below.
+So I looked at various efforts written in scripting languages of one sort or another, and while these languages are great for some things, they're not great for massive projects like I knew this would become.
+Some of the other PAs were certainly large enough, but they were almost all web server creations and based themselves on exotic and questionable (IMO) technology.

-I wanted to create a "personal assistant" that was written in Java by a professional programmer (me, duh) that was adaptable enough to do all the things I wanted to do:
+So I decided to create a personal assistant that was written in Java by a professional programmer (me, duh) that was adaptable enough to do all the things I wanted to do:

 * experiment with machine learning and AI,
 * run so-called **IoT** gizmos around the house (like a Magic Mirror),